Skip to contents

 method

 A character string specifying how new samples are filled.
-Default is "locf" (see Details for more on each method):
+Default is "none".
+Filling must be opted into explicitly (see Details):

 "locf"